 Disrupting From Within

-However Jay Samit still managed to disrupt from within at his stints at Sony, EMI and Warner.
+However, Jay Samit still managed to disrupt from within during his stints at Sony, EMI, and Warner.

 He says the trick is to get what you want by giving the company what they think they want.